English

 Reading

-Every class has a dedicated whole class Guided Reading session which is informal in Reception and Year 1, gradually becoming more focused around identified reading objectives as they proceed through the school.
+In KS2, every class has a dedicated whole class Guided Reading session.
 The aim is for all children to benefit from exposure to a broad range of quality texts both to expand their knowledge of the world and their vocabulary so that no child is disadvantaged, irrespective of their starting points.
 Reading lessons are structured to cover skills including inference, prediction, retrieval, explanation and summarising.
 Importantly, every class enjoys a daily story session of Reading for Pleasure where an adult models reading aloud including characterisation, modulation and fluency.

 Believe, Belong, Become